This site requires a more recent version of Adobe Flash Player to function properly.

-P&G's Fabric Care and Home Care EBITDA Margin: EBITDA margins for the Fabric Care and Home Care division improved from 24% in 2008 to 26.5% in 2009 due to lower commodity costs and manufacturing cost savings.
-It gradually declined to 20.5% in 2014 due to a combination of commodity cost inflation, unfavorable product mix resulting from the disproportionate growth of developing regions and mid-tier products, and foreign currency headwinds.
-Going forward, we expect P&G to witness a marginal improvement in margins through its ambitious $10 billion cost savings program.
+P&G's Fabric Care and Home Care EBITDA Margin: EBITDA margin for the Fabric Care and Home Care division improved from 24% in 2008 to 27% in 2009 due to lower commodity costs and manufacturing cost savings.
+It gradually declined to 20% in 2014 due to a combination of commodity cost inflation, unfavorable product mix resulting from the disproportionate growth of developing regions and mid-tier products, and foreign currency headwinds.
+Going forward, we expect P&G to witness an improvement in margins through its ambitious cost savings program and heavy focus on productivity improvements.
 Divestment of under-performing brands will also provide a boost to margins.
-There could be a 5% upside to our price forecast if the margins improve to 25% by the end of the forecast period due to cost cuts and lower input costs.
+There could be a 10% downside to our price forecast if P&G's Fabric Care and Home Care EBITDA margins falls to 15% by the end of our forecast period.

-P&G's Beauty EBITDA Margin: Beauty EBITDA Margins improved from 25.5% in 2008 to 25.8% in 2009 due to lower commodity costs, cost cuts, as well as a favorable product mix and exchange rates.
-It gradually declined to 19.5% by 2013 mainly due to the higher commodity cost environment.
-It improved to 20.4% in 2014 due to substantial cost savings.
-Going forward, we EBITDA margins to remain near the 2014 level over our forecast period.
-There could be a 5% upside to our price forecast if margins reach the 2009 levels of 25% by the end of our forecast period due to cost cutting and lower input costs.
+P&G's Beauty EBITDA Margin: p&G's Beauty EBITDA Margins improved marginally in 2009 compared to the previous year due to lower commodity costs, cost cuts, as well as a favorable product mix and exchange rates.
+It gradually declined to 19.7% by 2013 mainly due to the higher commodity cost environment.
+EBITDA Margins improved slightly to 20% in 2014 due to substantial cost savings.
+Going forward, we forecast P&G's Beauty EBITDA margins to improve steadily to over 26% by 2022 due to the disposal of under-performing brands in 2015.
+There could be a downside of about 5% to our valuation for the company if the margins remain at the current level.

 Procter & Gamble (P&G) is a global company with operations in over 180 countries.
 P&G manufactures and sells consumer goods across multiple product segments that are part of the larger beauty, grooming, health care, household care and baby care reportable business segments.
-As of 2014, 23 of P&G's brands have more than a billion dollars in net annual sales.
+At the end of fiscal 2014, 23 of P&G's brands reported more than a billion dollars in net annual sales.

 P&G's easy access to capital resources offer it capabilities to invest heavily on research and development (R&D) programs, brand building, marketing campaigns, direct-to-consumer advertising and market research.
-P&G has a presence internationally with an established network of retail channels that provide it a route to leverage high growth in emerging markets by easily reaching the end consumer.
+P&G has an international presence with an established network of retail channels that provide it a route to leverage high growth in emerging markets by easily reaching the end consumer.

-The North American markets continues to contribute about 40% to the net sales of Procter & Gamble followed by developing markets (32% of net sales) and Western Europe (21% of net sales).
-Sales from developing markets are increasing as P&G is rapidly expanding in these markets.
+The North American markets contribute about 40% to the net sales of Procter & Gamble followed by developing markets (32% of net sales) and Western Europe (21% of net sales).
+Sales from developing markets are increasing as P&G is rapidly expanding its operations in these markets.
 P&G has been aggressively pursuing expansion and deeper market penetration in the emerging markets with significant investments.
-With a target to acquire one billion new customers by 2015, it will add 20 new manufacturing units in Brazil, China and Eastern Europe over the next few years.
-This growth would include a $1 billion investment in China to expand operations.

 In February 2012, P&G announced plans to save $10 billion in costs by 2016, which would include a $1 billion reduction in marketing costs and $3 billion in overhead expenses.
 It plans to eliminate more than 4,000 jobs and rationalize its massive marketing budget in an effort to streamline its relatively bloated cost structure that has so far weighed on its profits.
 It is likely to execute 1,600 job losses in the current fiscal year.
 These cost cuts will significantly help the company improve its margins over the next few years.